 - Where are they being held in custody (city, state, and country)?

 Keep in mind that there is a basic process that must be completed when bailing an individual out of jail.
 As with any other state, there are certain requirements that must be met during this process.
 If a family member or personal friend has been arrested and taken into custody, Don’t hesitate!
-Contact Amistad Bail Bonds today.
+Contact Amistad Bail and Immigration Bonds today.